xackery/thj-wiki/content/classes-and-abilities/classes/_index.en.md

 ## Cleric

 ### Cleric overview
+In THJ, Cleric really embodies the "Battle Cleric" persona.
+It comes with the typical heals and plate armor, but it also comes with some solid DPS additions, namely:
+* Divine Avatar: An AA cooldown that increases all damage done, and adds a HoT.
+* Battle Frenzy: An AA cooldown that makes all of your spells automatically crit for a short time.
+* Summoned hammers: On THJ, the summoned Cleric hammers are quite strong with strong procs, which can be strong for yourself, or given to pets.
+* Cures, and invulnerabilities: These things are great for tackling tough boss mechanics.

 ### Cleric synergies
+Some strong Cleric synergies to think of are:
+* Beastlord/Warrior: Beastlord and Warrior both get a cooldown that provides automatic proc chance on swing.
+Combined with guaranteed crit chance (Battle Frenzy) and damage (Divine Avatar) from Cleric, the combination can be devastating in damage, but also great in survivability if one or more of the procs is a lifetap.
+* Spell casters: Battle Frenzy and Divine Avatar can make you pump some big numbers on classes that use spells for damage.
+* White damage users: Divine Avatar is a great damage increase cooldown to pump up your white damage.

+It may look like Cleric is strong with everything, and that's probably because it is.

 {{<details title="Divine Arbitration (Active)">}}
-Every 3 minutes, Using this ability balances the health of your group such that all group members end up with the same amount of damage taken.
+**Granted at level 1**: Every 3 minutes, Using this ability balances the health of your group such that all group members end up with the same amount of damage taken.
 The first rank does so at a 20 percent penalty to the average.
 {{</details>}}

 {{<details title="Divine Avatar (Active)">}}
-Every 10 minutes, This ability infuses you with a divine spirit, greatly increasing your physical prowess for a short period of time.
+**Granted at level 1**: Every 10 minutes, This ability infuses you with a divine spirit, greatly increasing your physical prowess for a short period of time.
+{{</details>}}

+{{<details title="Battle Frenzy">}}
+Every 5 minutes, this ability will cause you to score a critical damage nuke for each nuke you cast for a short time at the cost of additional mana.
 {{</details>}}

 {{<details title="Twinheal (Passive)">}}
 This passive ability will give you a small innate chance to perform a twincast each time you cast a healing spell.
 Each rank gives you a 1 percent chance to twincast.